Saveur

 Saveur is an online gourmet, food, wine, and travel magazine that publishes essays about various world cuisines.
-The publication was co-founded by Dorothy Kalins, Michael Grossman, Christopher Hirsheimer, and Colman Andrews who was also the editor-in-chief from 1996 to 2001.
+The publication was co-founded by Dorothy Kalins, Michael Grossman, Christopher Hirsheimer, and Colman Andrews.
 It was started by Meigher Communications in 1994.

 World Publications bought Saveur and Garden Design in 2000.
+In October 2020, Bonnier Corporation sold Saveur, along with several other publications, to venture equity group North Equity.

-World Publications was renamed Bonnier Corporation in 2007.
-A popular feature is the "Saveur 100", an annual list of "favorite restaurants, food, drink, people, places and things".
+In April 2023, Saveur was purchased by one of its longtime editors, Kat Craddock, and her investment partner.
+A popular feature has been the "Saveur 100", an annual list of "favorite restaurants, food, drink, people, places and things".

 History

 Saveur was created by Dorothy Kalins, then editor-in-chief of Metropolitan Home magazine.
-Kalins launched the new food magazine with Christopher Hirsheimer (who produced food stories for Metropolitan Home) and Colman Andrews (who wrote a column for that magazine).
-Kalins served as Saveur's founding editor-in-chief, with Michael Grossman as creative director, Andrews as executive editor, and Hirsheimer as food editor.
-Saveur was originally published six times a year by Meigher Communications, a now-defunct publishing company founded by Chris Meigher, a former Time Inc. executive.
-Saveur has always been based in New York City.
+Kalins launched the new food magazine with Christopher Hirsheimer (who produced food stories for Metropolitan Home) and Colman Andrews (who wrote a column for the same magazine).
+Kalins served as Saveur's founding editor-in-chief, with Michael Grossman as the creative director, Andrews as executive editor, and Hirsheimer as food editor.
+Saveur was originally published six times a year by Meigher Communications, a now-defunct publishing company.

 Saveur's first issue hit the stands in the summer of 1994 with a 13-page cover story about the famed moles of Oaxaca, Mexico, complete with photos from the region's food markets and home kitchens, and a step-by-step visual guide to making chicken and mole-filled tamales.
-That inaugural issue also included a piece about a mail-order source for freshly milled flour from Kansas, a piece on beer made by Trappist monks in Belgium, and a behind-the-scenes look at a pizza trade show in Las Vegas.
-"Do you see the world food first?"
-Kalins wrote in her first First column, the magazine's letter from the editor.
-"We think it's time for a new kind of food magazine—one that reconnects us with the ingredients, the process, the true satisfaction of food.
-We think it's time to stop and smell the rosemary."
+That inaugural issue also included articles on a mail-order source for freshly milled flour from Kansas, Trappist beer in Belgium and a behind-the-scenes look at a pizza trade show in Las Vegas.